 Patients who have been diagnosed and treated for breast cancer experience many forms of stress including psychological stress which can activate the immune response and cause inflammation—this negatively impacts breast cancer outcomes.
 Compelling evidence has emerged that indicates that the immune response and inflammation play a role in tumor initiation, progression, and metastatic spread.
 Drs.
 Bower and Cole are focusing on the role of the nervous and immune systems in translating stress from brain to body.
 These studies aim to define new “positive neurobiology” pathways that can be translated into clinical interventions.
 Through this work, they hope to establish new paradigms for blocking stress in order to promote both the quality and potentially the length of breast cancer survivorship.

 Drs.
 Bower and Cole are conducting several interrelated lines of research into the association between psychosocial stressors and tumor characteristics in women with early-stage breast cancer.
 This includes examination of neural processes that link chronic stress and inflammatory processes relevant for tumor progression, as well as intervention studies to reduce stress and identify neuroendocrine pathways that impact tumor biology.
-Building on their recent findings that stress-induced changes in tumor biology can be blocked by stimulating the brain's reward system, they have established a laboratory model system to test how stimulation impacts breast cancer growth and metastasis.
+Their recent findings that stress-induced changes in tumor biology can be blocked by stimulating the brain’s reward system led them to establish a laboratory model system to test how stimulation impacts breast cancer growth and metastasis.
 In addition, they have developed and optimized an online version of their mindfulness-based intervention for breast cancer survivors.
 They have demonstrated that this intervention is effective in reducing depression, enhancing well-being, and improving tumor-relevant immune processes in younger breast cancer survivors.